-TAXES include major General Fund revenue sources consisting of Property Tax, Sales Tax, and Franchise Tax.
+Taxes include major General Fund revenue sources consisting of Property Tax, Sales Tax, and Franchise Tax.

-PROPERTY TAX - CURRENT SECURED Property tax levied and due in the current year on real properties.
+Property Tax - Current Secured Property tax levied and due in the current year on real properties.

-PROPERTY TAX - CURRENT UNSECURED Property tax levied and due in the current year on personal properties.
+Property Tax - Current Unsecured Property tax levied and due in the current year on personal properties.

-PROPERTY TAX - DELINQUENT SECURED Property tax levied in prior year on real property but collectible in current year.
+Property Tax - Delinquent Secured Property tax levied in prior year on real property but collectible in current year.

-PROPERTY TAX - DELINQUENT UNSECURED Property tax levied in prior year on personal property but collectible in current year.
+Property Tax - Delinquent Unsecured Property tax levied in prior year on personal property but collectible in current year.

-PROPERTY TAX - SUPPLEMENTAL Supplemental taxes are computed for new construction and transfers and that value change is reflected in a prorated assessment (a supplemental bill) that covers the period from the first day of the month following the supplemental event to the end of the fiscal year.
+Property Tax - Supplemental Supplemental taxes are computed for new construction and transfers and the value change is reflected in a prorated assessment (a supplemental bill) that covers the period from the first day of the month following the supplemental event to the end of the fiscal year.

-TAX INCREMENT - PASS THROUGH Tax increment that belongs to other taxing agency collected by Redevelopment Agency.
+Tax Increment - Pass through Tax increment that belongs to other taxing agency collected by Redevelopment Agency.

-VOTER APPROVED DEBT SERVICE Additional property tax increment levied for public safety retirement fund as approved by voters.
+Voter Approved Debt Service Additional property tax increment levied for public safety retirement fund as approved by voters.

-SALES TAX A local tax levied on the sale of tangible personal property within the City.
+Sales Tax A local tax levied on the sale of tangible personal property within the City.

-TRANSIENT OCCUPANCY TAX The City levies a transient lodging or room tax on hotels and motels.
+Transient Occupancy Tax The City levies a transient lodging or room tax on hotels and motels.
 This tax is collected by hotel operators and remitted monthly to the City.